Quick Facts About Standards Referenced Grading

 How do students reassess?

-Students must fill out a Reassessment Contract (see below for an example) within one week of the assessment.
+Students must fill out a Reassessment Contract (see below for an example) within one week of receiving the graded assessment.
 After filling this out, the student will meet with me to discuss a plan for improvement and establish a timeline for reassessing.

 Students can meet with me before and after class, during independent work time in class, or during my office hours (Mon, Tues, Thurs, and Fri mornings from 7:15-7:40).